bluu93/survey-data-visualization/README.md

 ## **Background**

-Using methods for random generation, the dataset has simulated responses for:
+Using methods for random generation, the dataset has simulated responses for health wellness:
 - Mental Health
 - Physical Health
 - Social Health